Medical officer of health: India

 In India, a medical officer generally has a minimum of MBBS degree or MD degree from a recognised medical college and university and his/her name is registered in National Medical Council and in a state medical council.
 They are posted mainly at primary health centre and community health centres.

 United Kingdom

 In the United Kingdom, the municipal position was an elected head of the local board of health, however the term MOH has also been used to refer to the chief medical officer.
 Under the Metropolis Local Management Act 1855, London municipalities were each required to appoint a medical officer.
 In 1856, 48 officers took up appointments in the city, and these specialists formed Metropolitan Association of Medical Officers of Health.
 They were important and influential in the establishment of municipal hospitals under the provisions of the Local Government Act 1929.
-In the 1974 NHS reorganisation they were replaced by Community Physicians who were attached to the different levels of the NHS.
+In 1974, NHS reorganisation they were replaced by Community Physicians who were attached to the different levels of the NHS.